-119. Information on the product charging structure can be particularly important in respect of investment-related products.
-For example, fees and costs can undermine some insurance products' return.
-The timing of such disclosure can have an impact on the customer's decision, and for this reason many supervisors require information on remuneration - and the impact of this on product charges - to be disclosed at the pre-contractual stage, especially regarding insurance products with an investment element.
+- 121. Information on the product charging structure37 can be particularly important in respect of investment-related products.
+For example, fees and costs can undermine the total funds invested and thus affect the return on investment.
+The timing of such disclosure can have an impact on the customer's decision, and for this reason many supervisors require information on remuneration and the impact of this on product charges to be disclosed at the precontractual stage, especially regarding insurance products with an investment element. - 122.
+Managing conflicts of interest through disclosure has limitations as evidenced by research.38 Relying on disclosure could be seen to place unreasonable onus on the customer